BLOG

 • Reuse: You can refill and reuse brass casings repeatedly, unlike aluminum casings, which are single-use only.
 Reusing brass casings helps to cut down on the cost of your ammo considerably.

 • Soft metal has a lower failure rate: Brass is a relatively soft metal, which works in its favor when used as a casing.
 It’s easy to spot an issue with a brass case because of the softness of the metal.
-You can clearly see if it’s deformed or misshapen.
-Should you notice that the case is misshapen, you’re likely not to use it, which can help extend your firearm’s life and prevent any issues with firing from happening.
+You can clearly see if it is deformed or misshapen.
+Should you notice that the case is misshapen, you are likely not to use it, which can help extend your firearm’s life and prevent any issues with firing from happening.

-• Doesn’t scratch: Another benefit of the softness of brass is that it’s less likely to scratch your firearm or otherwise mar or damage it.
+• Doesn’t scratch: Another benefit of the softness of brass is that it is less likely to scratch your firearm or otherwise mar or damage it.

 The softness of brass does have a downside, though.
 It can mean that brass cases are more likely to be deformed than harder steel or nickel-plated brass.
 You could end up with a bad batch of cases, depending on the manufacturer you purchase from.